Gitii/MakePolicyFromApp/README.md

 ## Getting Started

 To start using `MakePolicyFromApp` as fast as possible, [download](https://github.com/Gitii/MakePolicyFromApp/releases) the latest release from this project page.
-.Net 6 is required and can be downloaded from the [official .Net SDK website](https://dotnet.microsoft.com/en-us/download/dotnet/6.0).
+You do **not** need any runtime enviroment because it's a self-contained applications and framework-independent.

 ### Prerequisites
-* Windows 10 10.0.17763.0 **Pro** or newer
+* Windows 10 10.0.17763.0 **Pro** or higher

 > **⚠️** WDAC is only supported on PRO or higher